ElementAstro/atom-docs/src/content/docs/en/extra/boost/uuid.md

 ---
-title: UUID Class Documentation
+title: UUID
-description: Detailed documentation for the UUID class in the atom::extra::boost namespace, including constructors, methods for generating and manipulating UUIDs, conversion methods, and usage examples.
+description: Detailed for the UUID class in the atom::extra::boost namespace, including constructors, methods for generating and manipulating UUIDs, conversion methods, and usage examples.
 ---

-# UUID Class Documentation

-## Overview

-The `UUID` class is a C++ wrapper around Boost's UUID implementation, providing a convenient interface for generating, manipulating, and comparing Universally Unique Identifiers (UUIDs).
-It is defined in the `atom::extra::boost` namespace and offers methods for creating different versions of UUIDs, converting between various formats, and performing UUID-related operations.

 ## Table of Contents